|

 Is Crater Lake Dog Friendly?
 Best Pet-Friendly Activities

-Woman and German Sheperd Dog standing in front of Crater Lake.
+Woman and German Shepherd dog at Crater Lake.

 Key Takeaways

-• Pets are allowed in several areas of Crater Lake National Park, but some restrictions apply to ensure the safety and enjoyment of all visitors and wildlife.
+• Pets can join you in several areas of Crater Lake National Park, though some zones are off-limits for safety and wildlife protection.

 Visiting Crater Lake with Your Dog